connxio/docs/docs/integrations/transformation/code-components.md

 }
 ```

->`NOTE: JsonConvert requires Newtonsoft version 12.0.3 or older.`

 After writing and testing your component you need to create the dll file itself.
 The easiest way to do this is simply by building you code (which it should have done automatically by now).
-You will find you dll file inside a folder looking something like this: `...\MyProject\bin\Debug\netcoreapp3.1\bin\MyProject.dll`.
+You will find you dll file inside a folder looking something like this: `...\MyProject\bin\Debug\net8.0\bin\MyProject.dll`.

 ## Zipped Code Components